Online Estimation and Community Detection of Network Point Processes for Event Streams: Introduction

-Point processes are commonly used to model event streams, which can then be incorporated into network models to provide a community detection method and accounts for the dynamics of these event streams on the network.
+Point processes are commonly used to model event streams, which can then be incorporated into network models to provide a community detection method which accounts for the dynamics of these event streams on the network.
 Notably, these models are able to characterize sporadic and bursty dynamics, which are ubiquitous in event streams on networks.
 Network models of this form have recently been developed, uncovering more expressive community structure.
 However, these methods suffer from the computational challenges associated with both network data and point process methods, and it is computationally difficult to scale them to large networks.
 Further, to truly account for the streaming nature of edges, we would like to be able to perform community detection as events are observed on the network, updating our model with the arrival of new data.
 To do this, we propose an online variational inference framework and corresponding algorithms to learn the structure of these networks as interactions between nodes arrive as event streams.

 We derive theoretical results for the proposed online variational algorithm.
-These include a regret bound for the online estimator, along with convergence rates for parameter recovery and community recovery of latent membership assignment.
+These include a regret bound for the online estimator, along with convergence rates for parameter recovery and recovery of latent community assignments.
 These results demonstrate that our procedure is comparable to more expensive non-online methods.
 We are not aware of comparable existing theoretical results in the context of online variational inference.
 We then analyze the empirical performance of this algorithm and find that the proposed method performs well under various simulation settings, in comparison to more computationally intensive methods which process the entire data set.
-Finally, we consider our method on multiple real data sets and discuss the potential to use online variational procedures of this form in other contexts.
+Finally, we compare our online estimation procedure with corresponding methods which process all data at once, and show that we obtain comparable results without repeated expensive computations over all events.
+We also discuss the potential to use online variational procedures of this form in other contexts and for different types of network structure.